Forster and Taree Area

 Stretching from the Great Lakes to the beautiful Manning Valley, you’ll discover spectacular beaches and waterways, beautiful coastline and stunning wilderness in this wonderful region.
 For dolphin cruises and scuba diving to kayaking and bushwalking, this vast natural playground is unrivalled.

-Foster and Taree
+Forster and Taree

 Between Wallis Lake and the Pacific Ocean, Forster is the vibrant heart of the Great Lakes.
 Hire a houseboat for a holiday on the stunning lakes and spectacular waterways.
 Along the coastline you can enjoy nearby surf beaches in Hawks Nest, Pacific Palms and Bulahdelah, or explore gorgeous Booti Booti National Park.